The school is the place of nostalgia. The place of fear, panic, fun and Friends, of course, has turned into a cherished past in our memory eventually.

 Your board grades will hardly matter.
 Your in-field experience will make you successful eventually.

-Success depends on upon your passion, dedication, consistent effort towards the goal you have.
-A good grade shows your dedication and constant effort towards your academic not effort and dedication towards your goal.
+Success depends on your passion, dedication, and consistent effort towards the goal you have.
+A good grade shows your dedication and constant effort towards your academics, not your effort and dedication towards your goal.

 The path of success is too harder than getting a good grade.
 You have to sacrifice other things, stand up even if nothing is happening in your way, think and work practically to achieve that and deal with reality, not with only textbooks.

-1. Steve Jobs- founder of Apple.
-The most successful entrepreneur in this whole world.
+1. Steve Jobs, founder of Apple.
+The most successful entrepreneur in the whole world.
 Dropped out at 19.

 2. Funny lady Ellen Degeneres- dropped out at 22.

-3. Mark Zuckerberg- Left university to invest website, Facebook.
+3. Mark Zuckerberg left the university to invest in Facebook.

-4. Brad Pitt- Dropped out his journalist grads at 22.
+4. Brad Pitt dropped out of his journalism degree at 22.

-14. Abraham Lincoln- Dropped out at 12 and ended up being President!
+14. Abraham Lincoln: He dropped out at 12 and ended up being president!

-19. Oprah Winfrey- Dropped his university at 22.
+19. Oprah Winfrey dropped out of university at 22.

-20. Daniel Ek- founder of Spotify.
-Dropped out his university.
+20. Daniel Ek, founder of Spotify.
+Dropped out of university.

 Yes, this list is too long to carry on here.
 You can Google anytime to know more about the famous dropouts.

-They are the living example, how a school is not the only key to becoming successful in our life.
+They are a living example of how a school is not the only key to becoming successful in our lives.

 School grades aren’t the only ray of hope.
-School grades don’t matter apparently.
-What matter are your skills?
-Your passion for you goal.
+School grades don’t matter, apparently.
+What matters are your skills.
+Your passion for your goal.
 Efforts and dedication to make you a greater person.

-But don’t be too fascinated with this drop outs.
-They are surely fortunate people around us, but somewhere they are exceptions.
+But don’t be too fascinated by these dropouts.
+There are surely fortunate people around us, but somewhere there are exceptions.

-Not all school/ University dropout makes it successful every time.
+Not all school or university dropouts make it successful every time.
 This needs courage and confidence.

-Here my suggestion is, don’t push too hard to make your grades good.
+Here is my suggestion: don’t push too hard to make your grades good.
 Don’t lose your creativity and brain for your stupid grades.

 Learn to embrace failure.